The Alamodome is excited to host you for the Valero Alamo Bowl.

 Please visit the Alamodome website for a complete list of prohibited items.

 Cameras: Cameras are allowed as long as they do not disrupt the view of others.

 Built as an extension to the neighboring convention center, the Alamodome has more meeting space per square foot than any other football stadium in North America which provides versatility and flexibility.
 The facility has also made significant improvements the last five years including a new home team locker room, DAS/Wi-Fi networks and an AstroTurf playing surface as well as an expanded north plaza entrance and a new 20,000+ square foot multi-purpose room.

-The newest renovations included doubling the size of the concourses and LED ribbon boards as well as installing new larger HD videowalls in all four corners of the stadium and improving WiFi throughout the Dome.
-These improvements are being funded through a $6 million donation from the Valero Alamo Bowl as well as via user fees.
+The newest renovations included doubling the size of the concourses and LED ribbon boards as well as installing new larger HD videowalls in all four corners of the stadium and improving Wi-Fi throughout the Dome.
+These improvements are being funded through a $6 million donation from the Valero Alamo Bowl as well as user fees.
 The Valero Alamo Bowl will combine to contribute fees as well as generate the Alamodome rent for the stadium, suites and parking lots along with concessions and merchandise commissions.

-In addition to hosting the Valero Alamo Bowl to 97% capacity the last 10 years, the 65,000 seat Alamodome is also home to the UTSA Roadrunners of Conference USA.
+In addition to hosting the Valero Alamo Bowl to 96% capacity from 2010-2019, the 65,000 seat Alamodome is also home to the UTSA Roadrunners of Conference USA.

 The Alamodome has been the site of the NCAA Men’s Final Four on four occasions (1998, 2004, 2008 and 2018) and the Women’s Final Four three time (2002, 2009 and 2021).
 The NCAA Men’s Final Four returns to San Antonio in 2025 along with the Women’s Final Four in 2029 and another round of Alamodome improvements.